-Jane Austen’s books are famous for the portrayal of English social manners in the 1800’s.
+Jane Austen’s books are famous for their portrayal of English social manners in the 1800s.
 She only published four novels in her lifetime, but the stories still resonate today with many screen adaptations, fan fiction and a multitude of recommendations on Five Books.

 “Austen’s purpose is to illustrate this very Aristotelian virtue of prudence: that you’ve got to look out for your interests, you mustn’t just give in to passion.”
 British philosopher Edward Skidelsky discusses Sense and Sensibility in his interview on the best books on virtue.